leviFrosty/Bleeper/README.md

 - [Login Page](https://dribbble.com/shots/15392711/attachments/7157172?mode=media)

-Note: Due to build issues (and the fact this is just a learning project), I did not deploy this.
+Note: Due to build issues (and the fact this is just a learning project), I could not deploy this.
 Please run this application locally to view.